What is chelation?

 Some of these steps can be complex, time consuming and distressing.
 For example, a person might need to have dental fillings replaced with another filling material, make dietary changes or take vitamin and mineral supplements.

-The final stage involves giving the person the appropriate chemical to ‘flush the toxin’ from the body.
+The final stage involves giving an appropriate chemical to ‘flush’ the toxin from the person’s body.
 Depending on which chemicals are used, they can be taken orally, injected or administered as a rectal suppository or patch worn on the skin.

-Chelation treatment can go on for many months – up to a year in some cases.
+Chelation therapy can go on for many months and up to a year in some cases.

-Research has found no evidence to suggest that chelation is an effective therapy for autism.
+Research has found no evidence that chelation is an effective therapy for autistic people.

 There’s also evidence that chelation can cause harm depending on how it’s carried out.
-The US Food and Drug Authority has issued a caution about use of over-the-counter chelation treatment.
-And in 2008, a large-scale research project on the use of chelation to treat autism was stopped because of the dangers associated with it.
+The US Food and Drug Authority has issued a caution about the use of over-the-counter chelation therapy.
+And in 2008, a large-scale research project on the use of chelation to treat autistic children was stopped because of the dangers associated with it.

 Supporters of this therapy recommend that the person receiving the therapy is tested regularly for any negative outcomes.